 Boating across Lake Te Anau

 Walking through an ancient beech forest to Hiere Falls

 Taking in the scenery on the "Finest Walk in the World"

 Itinerary at a glance

 DAY 1 – TE ANAU Continued from the end of the main tour.
-For any guests continuing on the Milford Track extension, you are already in Te Anau.
+For any guests continuing on the Milford Track extension, you are already in Queenstown.
+You will be transferred by coach bus to Te Anau.
 Te Anau is the nearest town to Milford Sound, the gateway to the World Heritage Fiordland National Park, and the starting point of the world famous Milford Track.

 This is a day at leisure, on your own to enjoy as you like.
 Options include a walk to Lake Te Anau where you can try your hand at fly-fishing or opt for a guided tour through the Glowworm Caves.
 You may prefer a walk along the lakeshore to the Wildlife Park to view the rare, endangered Takahe, a colorful green and blue bird with a red beak and short stout legs.